 People are always thinking up new ways to swindle others out of their hard-earned cash.
-Some of these schemes can take new and creative forms, but the pyramid scheme, which is still prevalent today, hasn't changed much in over 200 years.
+Some of these schemes can take new and creative forms.
+But the pyramid scheme, which is still prevalent today, hasn't changed much in over 200 years.
+Although there's arguably a fine line between what we call "multi-level marketing" businesses (such as AmWay) and illegal pyramid schemes, it's an important distinction of which consumers should be aware.

 How a Pyramid Scheme Works